Center for Collegiate Mental Health

 INLIGHT is a collaborative research initiative at the University of Toronto dedicated to improving student mental health and wellness through conducting, supporting, and scaling high-quality and impactful research.
-INLIGHT engages post-secondary students, faculty, staff, and administrators to collaborative work towards enhancing and positively change campus mental health and wellness.
+INLIGHT engages post-secondary students, faculty, staff, and administrators in collaborative work aimed at enhancing and positively changing campus mental health and wellness.

 Network for Improvement and Innovation in College Mental Health

 The Network for Improvement and Innovation in College Mental Health (NIICH) aims to catalyze a collective of diverse individuals, institutions of higher education, and entities working together in pursuit of the best overall health for college students through innovation and quality improvement.
 NIICH is a learning network for facilitating the testing of new approaches to achieving better results, co-creation of innovations, and rapid spread of key learnings.
 The network offers a range of engaging resources and educational activities focused on: quality improvement methods; using data and measurement to drive improvement efforts; and effective approaches to leading teams, overcoming barriers, and facilitating change.

 Orygen: The National Centre of Excellence in Youth Mental Health